Hello, you have come here looking for the meaning of the word

 adjudicate (third-person singular simple present adjudicates, present participle adjudicating, simple past and past participle adjudicated)

-- To act as a judge.
+- (intransitive, often followed by on) to act as a judge.

 Synonyms